Saskatchewan Highway 219

-Highway 219 is a secondary highway in the Canadian province of Saskatchewan, running from the Gardiner Dam development and the north end of Lake Diefenbaker north to Saskatoon.
+Highway 219 (also known as Chief Whitecap Trail) is a provincial highway in the Canadian province of Saskatchewan.
+Saskatchewan's 200-series highways primarily service its recreational areas.
+The highway runs from Gardiner Dam at the north end of Lake Diefenbaker north to the city Saskatoon.
+It is about 96 km long.

+In 2009, the Saskatchewan government added the name 'Chief Whitecap Trail' to the section of Highway 219 from Highway 11 south to Danielson Provincial Park.
+Chief Whitecap was an "historic Saskatchewan figure and one of Saskatoon's founding fathers".

 Route description

-Highway 219 starts at Highway 44 near Cutbank and travels north, passing through the hamlet of Glenside, intersecting Highway 15 east of the town of Outlook, before passing through Whitecap Dakota First Nation.
+Highway 219 starts at Highway 44 near Danielson Provincial Park and Cutbank and travels north, passing through the hamlet of Glenside, intersecting Highway 15 east of the town of Outlook, before passing through Whitecap Dakota First Nation.
 North of the First Nation, the highway passes through bedroom communities of Grasswood and Furdale before entering Saskatoon as Lorne Avenue.
 It intersects Circle Drive before ending at Idylwyld Drive.